openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_nissanleaf/docs/index.rst

 *OVMS currently supports 2011-2017 Nissan LEAF and Nissan e-NV200

-**Come HVAC Status Items require that HVAC is in ON position before powering down the vehicle.
+**Some HVAC Status Items are tested on 2013 Nissan Leaf and will only work if the year is set in configuraiton.
+Also HVAC needs to be in ON position before powering down the vehicle for the metrics to work during pre-heat.

 ----------------------
 Remote Climate Control